 Now that your pool is fully accessorized for safety, it’s also wise to outfit any child who is a non-swimmer or beginner swimmer with personal flotation devices, such as life vests or puddle jumpers.
 The best ones will have a United States Coast Guard approval.
 These devices not only save lives, but they are always kid-friendly, kid-sized, and come in colorful designs, often with the child’s favorite character.

 Paying close attention to young children swimming and splashing around is the safest bet to keeping track of a child’s well-being.
 In addition, adults should always stay certified in infant and child CPR.

 For older kids, swimming lessons are often offered for free or at low-cost by your YMCA and other locally sponsored programs.
 During swim lessons, children should be learning these five skills:

 - Stepping or jumping into the water and returning to the surface.
 That way if the child falls into the water unexpectedly, he or she will not panic.

 - Floating or treading water for one minute is needed in order to build up endurance in the water.

 - Turning around in a full circle while in the water and finding an exit.

 - Swimming at least 25 yards to exit the water.

 - Exiting the water, especially in a pool, children should be able to climb out without using a ladder.

-Share these tips with your customers, and remind them to have a fun and stay safe this summer!
+Share these tips with friends and family, and remind them to have fun and stay safe this summer!